 Pish-Posh!
 You can wear stripes!
-Go ahead put on a striped tee, dark wash jeans and a fitted blazer or short sleeve jacket.
+Go ahead and put on a striped tee, dark wash jeans and a fitted blazer or short sleeve jacket.
 When buying jeans, trouser styles are the most flattering.
 Look for wide legs to create a nice long line.
-Wear a bright or patterned pair of wedge heel espadrilles.
-Adding some accessories like a nice long necklace and a few brightly colored bangle bracelets complete the look.
+Wear a bright or patterned pair of wedge-heel espadrilles.
+Adding some accessories like a nice long necklace and a few brightly colored bangle bracelets completes the look.

 Rule # 7: Definitely No Skinny Jeans!

 Ok.
 Personally, I think skinny jeans look bad on everyone with the possible exception of stick figures, but if you want to rock this style like everything else, it’s all about proportion.
 Look for a dark wash and make sure you get a GOOD fit.
 Pair them with a flowing shirt and a loose long casual vest.
 Wear a long necklace to draw the eye down.
 Put on a pair of funky booties or high heel sandals and you will look smashing.